-This is chanted on Sundays; it is omitted if a feast of the Lord falls on Sunday.
+This is chanted on Sundays, on the Exaltation of the Cross, and all the days of Pascha.
+It is omitted if a feast of the Lord falls on Sunday.

 The deacon remains before the holy doors until the conclusion of this hymn.